 Being injured on the job in Chicago can happen in many ways.
 You could fall from a height, be crushed by a machine, experience exposure to a toxin, get a repetitive strain injury or suffer any number of other injuries.
 No matter what happens, your injury can be devastating, leaving you with considerable medical bills and even lost income if you cannot work while you recover.

-If you’ve suffered an on-the-job injury, it’s important to contact a workers’ compensation attorney in Chicago if you have any concerns about your workers’ compensation claim.
+If you’ve suffered an on-the-job injury, it’s important to contact a Chicago workers’ compensation attorney if you have any concerns about your workers’ compensation claim.
 Attorneys can help with delayed checks, denied claims and more.

 If you’ve been injured on the job, you must first seek any needed emergency medical treatment.
 If your injury is serious and potentially life-threatening, you need to contact 911 to get immediate help.
 You also need to report your injury to your workplace within 45 days of the incident.
 Your workplace will have a system for reporting the injury.
 While you have 45 days, it’s best to report your injury and start the workers’ comp claim process as soon as possible.
 Waiting can mean more doubt is cast on your injuries.